- Search The Registry

 - Teacher’s Forum

 - About Us

 - My Account

-Bromery authored more than 150 scientific articles in international journals, professional volumes and governmental reports.
-He has honorary doctorates from Western New England College, Frostburg State University and eight others from around the world.
-He was named Outstanding Black Scientist by the National Academy of Sciences and received a distinguished Service Award from the Geological Society of America of which he is a former president.
+Bromery authored more than 150 scientific articles in international journals, professional volumes, and governmental reports.
+He has honorary doctorates from Western New England College, Frostburg State University, and eight others from around the world.
+He was named Outstanding Black Scientist by the National Academy of Sciences.
+He received a Distinguished Service Award from the Geological Society of America, of which he is a former president.